 Who is Hitty?

 I first read Hitty: Her First Hundred Years by Rachel Field when I was a teenager, and I still have the somewhat battered hardcover copy which I purchased used for $1.
 The edition was printed in October, 1943, and it had the colored frontispiece of Hitty sitting for her daguerreotype, illustrated by Dorothy P. Lathrop.
 I remember thinking at the time that it was a really good story, and as a young doll collector, I would have loved to have my own Hitty doll.
-But few people were making Hitty dolls at that time Above: photo of the real Hitty in the Stockbridge Library Museum in 2024 (courtesy of Beth…
+But few people were making Hitty dolls at that time.
+Above: photo of the real Hitty in the Stockbridge Library Museum in 2024 (courtesy of Beth…